DomasM/Topas4Info/_pages/03_changelog.md

 1. (FO) Demo device can control real Pharos laser without authentication

 ### New Features
-1. Neutral positons have interaction filter, like motors and messages in separation logic
+1. Neutral positions have interaction filter, like motors and messages in separation logic

 ### Changed behaviours
 1. Demo devices have the same motors configuration, global property 'IsDemo' in General.json is used instead